smeea/vdb/README.md

 If you need support/help don't hesitate to fill Issue or send me an email to smeea@riseup.net.

 ## CONTRIBUTION
-Contributions in both frontend and backend parts are welcome, but please create an issue first to discuss if the feature/fix (and it's particular implementation) can be merged at all before spending any resources.
+Contributions in both frontend and backend parts are welcome, but please create an issue first to discuss if the feature/fix (and its particular implementation) are confirmed before spending any resources.

-There are no coding style requirements established.
+There are no coding style or test requirements established.
-(Unfortunately) tests coverage for the project is 0%, so no tests required.

 ## LICENSE

 MIT for everything, except:
-- Card images and game-related icons at `react-frontend/assets/images/` and card texts which are copyrighted by Paradox Interactive AB and used under [Dark Pack](https://www.worldofdarkness.com/dark-pack) agreement.
+- Card texts, card images and game-related icons in `frontend/assets/images/`, which are copyrighted by Paradox Interactive AB and used under [Dark Pack](https://www.worldofdarkness.com/dark-pack) agreement.